fastred/AHKBendableView/README.md

 ## License

-AHKBendingView is available under the MIT license.
+AHKBendableView is available under the MIT license.
 See the LICENSE file for more info.